QueenAyana/Burger-Mania/README.md

-# burger
+# Burger Mania
-Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+Burger Mania! is a foddie app that lets users input the names of burgers they'd like to eatand consume them.